 The immune system assumes we've contracted something serious when a vaccine enters the body.

-So the next time you acquire a certain virus, say influenza, and you have received a prior flu vaccination, your immune system will already have the information needed to fight off the virus and the antibodies to destroy it quickly.
+So the next time you acquire a particular virus, say influenza, and you have received a prior flu vaccination, your immune system will already have the information needed to fight off the virus and the antibodies to destroy it quickly.

-Granted, there's still a low chance that you'll get sick from a flu virus, but it will be a weaker form and you can rest easy that you won't experience the most dangerous effects.
+Granted, there's still a low chance that you'll get sick from a flu virus, but it will be a weaker form, and you can rest easy that you won't experience the most dangerous effects.